 Minimize Distractions

 Eat at a table, not in front of screens.
 Turn off alerts and avoid TV during meals.
-A 2023 study in the International Journal of Behavioral Nutrition found eating without distractions cuts down mindless snacking by 30%.
+A 2023 study in the International Journal of Behavioral Nutrition found that eating without distractions cuts down mindless snacking by 30%.

 Get Enough Sleep